-San Jose has many professionals who provide client-centered individual counseling in person and through online therapy.
+Beavercreek has many professionals who provide client-centered individual counseling in person and through online therapy.
 If you opt into online therapy, you might also be able to meet with therapists all over the US.
-Many individuals gain further insight into their lives through internet-based counseling.
-In Beavercreek, therapy can be easily accessible and a click away.
+Many individuals gain further insight into their lives through internet-based therapy.
+In Beavercreek, therapy can be easily to use and a click away.

 How To Know If Therapy Is Right For You?

 One of the potentially rewarding aspects of working with a therapist is the validation and active listening they can provide.
 Your friends and loved ones may also be available to listen, but they may struggle to provide objective guidance as a psychotherapist can.
 Therapists are also professionals trained to respond to various concerns, symptoms, and mental health conditions.